MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/gyroscope.md

 If no direction is given and a boolean is given, Gets/Sets whether Gyro Overrides are enabled.

-If no direction is given and a vector is given, Gets/Sets the Gyro Overrides (Yaw:Pitch:Roll).
+If no direction is given and a vector is given, Gets/Sets the Gyro Overrides (Pitch:Yaw:Roll).

 If no direction is given and no type is given, vector is assumed.